doougui/resume/EN-US.md

 - Collaborated closely with team members to deliver a high quality product by making use of SCRUM as an Agile Framework

 Tech stack: **PHP, Zend Framework, JavaScript, jQuery, Docker**

+# Education

+## CEDUP Diomício Freitas

+###### Internet IT Technician, Web Development; Santa Catarina, Brazil; Jan 2018 - Dec 2020

+During the course of my three-year program, I gained a comprehensive understanding of computer programming fundamentals, including algorithms.
+With a focus on web development, I acquired knowledge about the workings of the internet, including the Hypertext Transfer Protocol (HTTP).
+Additionally, I received instruction in the utilization of relational databases and other related topics.